Shreyassreedhara/Distributed-Operating-System-Principles/Project4/README.md

 The project can be mainly divided into the frontend and backend portion.
 The backend is written in Elixir and the frontend is written using html and javascript libraries like chart.js in phoenix framework.

-The users who does the transaction and the
+The users who does the transaction and the miners are treated as seperate participants by design.
+This design has been followed to make the network resemble the real world where the probability of the same participant being transacter and miner is very less.

 Backend files:

 1. [bitcoin_main.ex](Elixir_files/bitcoin_main.ex):
     This is the main file.
-This file contains the logic to do all the work done by the network.
-The creation of all the users and miners is initiated by this file.
+It contains the logic to do all the work done by the network.
+The creation of all the users and miners is initiated by this file based on the scenarios.
+This file has an additional logic written for creating bitcoin address for using in wallet, although it hasn't been used for now.

 2. [bitcoin_user.ex](Elixir_files/bitcoin_user.ex):
+    This file contains the logic for the users to do the transactions.
+The users select another participant randomly in the network and sends one bitcoin to it.
+The sender and receiver updates their wallets correspondingly.
+The receiver after validating the digital signature of the sender, uploads the transaction to the global unverified list for the miners to validate it.

 3. [bitcoin_miner.ex](Elixir_files/bitcoin_miner.ex):
+    This file contains the logic for initializing a miner.
+The miner will create a task that does the mining.
+The miner will also kill its task if the transaction it is working on is already mined.

 4. [bitcoin_miningtask.ex](Elixir_files/bitcoin_miningtask.ex):
     This file contains the logic for the actual work of the miner.
 The difficulty level for mining a bitcoin is set here.
 Also, this file is resposible for the miner to send the newly created block to all the users and miners.